3meters/proxutils/README.md

-# prox_util_bundle
+# proxutils
-Bundles the prox utils and statics into a library for consumption outside the proxibase server
+Bundles the prox utils and global declarations into a library for consumption by tests and tools inside the proxibase repository, but outsie of the server lib itself.

+Not meant for public consumption.